alchemy-fr/Phraseanet/README.md

 You should review the default env variables defined in `.env` file.
-Use `export` method to override these values.
+Use `export` method to override these values

 i.e:
 ```bash